-A. Within 60 days of the receipt of the transmittal by the Clerk of the Board of Supervisors of an action by the Commission pursuant to Section 17.62.100, the Board shall hold a public hearing thereon.
-The Board may adopt, modify or reject the actions recommended by the Commission.
-In the alternative, the Board of Supervisors may refer the proposed actions to the Commission for further hearings, consideration or study.
-Adoption of any inclusion on or deletion from the

-Alameda County Register shall be made by uncodified ordinance which shall contain findings of fact in support of each designation.
-The uncodified ordinance shall identify significant features or characteristics of resources added to the Alameda County Register, and shall identify contributing resources and non-contributing resources in a historic preservation district.
+B. Upon receipt of the recommendations of the Commission, the Board of Supervisors shall hold a public hearing thereon and may adopt, modify or reject the action(s) recommended by the Commission.
+In the alternative, the Board of Supervisors may refer the proposed action(s) to the Commission for further hearings, consideration or study.
+Adoption of any inclusion on or deletion from the Alameda County Register shall be made by uncodified ordinance which shall contain findings of fact in support of each designation.
+The uncodified ordinance shall identify significant feature(s) or characteristic(s) of resources added to the Alameda County Register, and shall identify contributing resources and non-contributing resources in a historic preservation district.

-B. Notice of public hearing shall be provided in accordance with Section 17.62.120.
+C. Notice of public hearing shall be provided in accordance with Section 17.##.120.
 In addition, notice shall be published once not less than ten (10) days before the hearing in a newspaper of general circulation.